tweedegolf/sequential-storage/README.md

 ### Unreleased

+- *Breaking* Added cache options to the functions to speed up reading the state of the flash.
+  To retain the old behaviour you can pass the `NoCache` type as the cache parameter.
+- Removed defmt logging since that wasn't being maintained.
+The format impl for the errors remain.

 ### 0.7.0 10-01-24

 - *Breaking* Data CRC has been upgraded to 32-bit from 16-bit.
 Turns out 16-bit has too many collisions.